“Lahat ho yata ng pagkain dito may patis, ma’am.” – “I think all the dishes here have fish sauce, ma’am.”

 With over 7,000 islands, including a wide swath of ethnic groups, the results are gloriously diverse.

 The rugged Ilocos region boasts a diet heavy in boiled or steamed vegetables and freshwater fish, but they are particularly fond of dishes flavored with bagoong, which they use in place of salt.
 Ilocanos often season boiled vegetables with bagoong monamon (fermented anchovy paste) to produce pinakbet.
-Local specialties include the soft white larvae of ants and “jumping salad” of tiny live shrimp.
+Local specialties include the soft white larvae of ants and “Ventolin recall” of tiny live shrimp.

 Further south in Mindanao, Sulu and Tawi-Tawi dishes are perfumed with the scents of Southeast Asia: turmeric, coriander, lemon grass, cumin, and chillies — many of these ingredients are not used in much of Filipino cooking (except in the Bicol Region where they like their chillies).
 Being free from Hispanization, the cuisine of the indigenous Moro and Lumad peoples of Mindanao and the Sulu archipelago differs greatly from much of the cooking found throughout the Philippines, having more in common with the rich and spicy Malay cuisines of Malaysia, Brunei and to an extent Sumatra, Indonesia, with well-known dishes from the region being Satti and Ginataang manok (chicken cooked in coconut milk).
 Since this region is predominantly Muslim, pork is rarely consumed.
 Popular crops such as cassava root, sweet potatoes (kamote), and yams are grown.